thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

-measurements, b) daily means for the clear-sky and cloudy-sky datasets were calculated only for days with more than 60% of the expected daytime measurements identified as clear or cloudy respectively, c) monthly means were computed from daily means only when at least 20 days of the month were available.
-To create the daily and monthly climatological means, we averaged the data based on the day of year and calendar month, respectively.
-For the seasonal means we averaged the mean daily values in each season (Winter: December - February, Spring: March - May, etc.).
+measurements, b) daily means for the clear-sky and cloudy-sky datasets were calculated only for days with more than 60% of the expected daytime measurements identified as clear or cloudy respectively, c) monthly means were computed from daily means, for all-skies dataset means were computed only when at least 20 days of the month were available.
-Finally, each data set was deseasonalized by subtracting the corresponding climatological annual cycle (daily or monthly) from the actual data.
-Finally, to estimate the SZA effect on the SDR trends, the one-minute data were aggregated in $1^{\circ}$ SZA bins, separately for the morning and afternoon hours, and then were deseasonalized as mentioned above.
+Seasonal means were derived by averaging the monthly mean values in each season (winter: December - February, spring: March - May, etc.).
+The daily and monthly climatological means were derived by averaging the data for each day of year and calendar month, respectively.
+The daily and monthly datasets were deseasonalized by subtracting the corresponding climatological annual cycle (daily or monthly) from the actual data.
+Finally, to estimate the SZA effect on the SDR trends, the one-minute data were aggregated in $1^{\circ}$ SZA bins, separately for the morning and afternoon hours.

+The linear trends were calculated using an autoregressive model Santer et al. (2000)

 # 3 Results